Support for Pregnant Women with Substance Use Disorder

 EMPOWER is a comprehensive, community-based screening and referral program serving pregnant women with substance use disorder (SUD), including opioid use.
-The program is based out of The Birthplace at Baystate Franklin Medical Center and Pioneer Women’s Health, and serves about 30 women and families each year.
+The program is based out of The Birthplace at Baystate Franklin Medical Center/ Pioneer Women’s Health in Greenfield and Baystate Medical Center/Wesson Women's Clinic in Springfield.

 Support through Pregnancy and After Childbirth

-We consider it a privilege to support you through one of life's most challenging and rewarding times: becoming a mom!
-Contact Linda Jablonski at 413-773-2001 for more information.
+No matter which location you choose, we consider it a privilege to support you through one of life's most challenging and rewarding times: becoming a mom!

 "No One's a Lost Cause"